BHP, Vale in London court confrontation over Brazil dam damages

 BHP, which denies liability, applied in December to have Vale join the case and contribute to damages if they lose, but Vale challenged the London High Court's jurisdiction to determine the claim.
-The trial will start in October 2024.
+The trial will start on Oct.
+7, 2024.

 "BHP currently has no right to a 'contribution' from Vale under Brazilian law," said court filings submitted by Vale's lawyers.